scalar-labs/scalardb/docs/two-phase-commit-transactions.md

 In Two-phase Commit Transactions, there are two roles, a coordinator and a participant, that collaboratively execute a single transaction.
 A coordinator process and participant processes all have different transaction manager instances.
 The coordinator process first begins a transaction, and the participant processes join the transaction.
-After executing CRUD operations, the coordinator process and the participant processes execute the two-phase commit protocol to commit the transaction.
+After executing CRUD operations, the coordinator process and the participant processes commit the transaction by using the two-phase interface.

 ## Configuration